 For Mavis Staples, performing “The Weight” with the rest of the Staple Singers on the Band’s Last Waltz film was, and remains, a career highpoint.

-The Staples — Mavis, her father Roebuck (known as Pops), and sisters Cleotha and Yvonne — filmed the performance over three takes after the Band’s memorable Thanksgiving 1976 concert, on an MGM sound stage for director Martin Scorsese in front of some 250 people.
+The Staples — Mavis Staples, her father Roebuck (known as Pops), and sisters Cleotha and Yvonne — filmed the performance over three takes after the Band’s memorable Thanksgiving 1976 concert on Nov.
+25, 1976, on an MGM sound stage for director Martin Scorsese in front of some 250 people.
 “The Weight,” already one of the Band’s best-loved, most-discussed songs, has never sounded more soulful and alive.

 Then there’s a stolen moment at the very end, when Mavis — who continues as a force of nature today — offers her quiet appreciation for the just-finished take, clearly mouthing the word “beautiful.”